-The Manta Resort offers something different from most tropical islands – it’s not about five-star luxury.
-If it’s serenity, close encounters with nature and a staff that’s like family you crave, The Manta Resort is the place for you.
+Manta offers something different from most tropical islands – it’s not about five-star luxury.
+If it’s serenity, close encounters with nature and a staff that’s like family you crave, then Manta is the place for you.
 Switch off the noisy, polluted electronic world and enter a completely different one – not as a tourist, but as a guest with simple needs: sunshine, fresh air, natural food, a comfortable bed and friendly company.

 Sunshine, fresh air, and friendly, welcoming people.
 All found tucked into the edge of a primitive forest overlooking turquoise waters that hide secrets of the most exquisite kind – unspoiled coral reefs fringed by snow white sand on one of the most beautiful beaches in the world.
 This is Pemba.